pradeep13jena/Efficiently-ReactJS/README.md

 - The **header** at the top displays the name and tagline of the application.
 If you plan to change these, make sure to check the design and alignment for a cohesive look.'
 - At the bottom, there is an **input field and button** for adding tasks.

+**Responsive Design**:
+Website is responsive, it can be used on different device with varying width & height.
+Few example are
+- Laptop
+- Ipan mini
+- Samsung Galaxy S8+

 **Important Note**: Tasks have validation rules:

 - **Cannot be empty**: Empty tasks are not allowed.